Drug Court

 - Defendant is in violation of parole

-- Defendant has current charge(s) that have resulted in serious personal injury to victim(s)
+- Defendant has current charge or charges that resulted in serious personal injury to a victim

 - Defendant has a history of sale of controlled substances indicating profiteering

-- Defendant defined as "violent offender" as defined by Statute 42 U.S.c.
+- Defendant defined as “violent offender” as defined by Statute 42 U.S.C.
 3797

-What To Expect in Drug Court:
+What To Expect in Drug Court

 Treatment

-Drug Courts utilize multiple treatment providers to supply both residential and outpatient substance abuse treatment services.
+Drug courts utilize multiple treatment providers to supply both residential and outpatient substance abuse treatment services.
 Additional providers are often accessed to provide collateral and ancillary services such as mental health or medical services.
-Information is exchanged among treatment providers after the client signs Consent to Release Information forms.
-Information is exchanged on a regular basis at the Case Staffing, through written reports, and verbal communication among the collaborating partners and providers.
-Participants in Drug Court will receive an individualized treatment plan that is developed with the treatment team.
-Several screening/assessment tools are used including a psychosocial assessment, mental health assessment, physical health screening/ examination, dietary screening, urine drug screening and risk factor screening.
-A treatment plan is developed based on individual issues and can be reviewed and revised at any time based on issues that occur in treatment, the home, or the community.
-Drug Court is unique for each participant in that the level, intensity, and duration of treatment is based on the specific assessed needs of the individual.
+Information is exchanged among treatment providers after the client signs consent to release information forms.
+Information is exchanged on a regular basis at the case staffing, through written reports and verbal communication among the collaborating partners and providers.

 Judicial Supervision